Context Hub Runtime Environment (CHRE)

 • Due to resource constraints and security limitations, CHRE isn't open for use by arbitrary third-party Android apps.
 Only system-trusted apps can access it.

 There's also an important distinction to be made between the concept of CHRE and a sensor hub.
-While it's common to use the same hardware to implement the sensor hub and CHRE, CHRE itself doesn't provide the sensor functionality required by the Android Sensors HAL.
+While it's common to use the same hardware to implement the sensor hub and CHRE, CHRE itself doesn't provide the sensor capabilities required by the Android Sensors HAL.
 CHRE is tied to the Context Hub HAL, and it acts as a client of a device-specific sensor framework to receive sensor data without involving the AP.

 CHRE framework architecture